oswida/cyber/docs/en/srd.md

 ### Cybermodifications

-Each character may install cybermodifications in an amount not exceeding the **actual** level of the **Interface ability divided by 3** (rounding up).

-> Example: *John Kowalsky* has Interface ability equal to 10.
-This means that he can install 4 cyber modifications.
+Each character can install cybermodifications in an amount not exceeding the level of ability **Interface**.
+It is possible to increase this number at the expense of the degeneration of the character's psyche.
+The player can install **additional implants** at any time, provided that he reduces **the maximum level of Psyche** of the character - one implant requires the reduction of the PSY level by one point.
+Removing the excess implant restores the Psychic point.

+> Example: *John Kowalsky* has Interface ability at level 10 and his Psyche is at level 16.
+That means he can install 10 cybermodifications as standard.
+However, if he would like to add two more implants, he can do so by reducing the PSY to 14.
+His Psyche will remain at level 14 as long as he has excess cybermodifications installed.

 A character whose **INF is zero** cannot use cybermodifications - they stop working until the character has regained at least one point of Interface.

 **Activation**: any cybernetic modification item that affects game mechanics (modifiers to saves, critical damage) requires **activation** every time the character wishes to use it.
 Activation requires marking **one point of Fatigue** in the inventory, but **is not considered** an action in the round.
 Cybermodification items not marked as requiring activation have a permanent effect and their use does not increase a character's Fatigue.

-**Cyberpsychosis**: cyber modifications can have a negative impact on the human body.
-Intense use of implants can take a toll on a character's mental condition.
-Whenever fatigue fills a character's **entire** inventory, **subtract one** from their **PSY**.

 For more information on the creation of cybermodifications and their pricing, see [Appendix](./cybermod.md).